-The University of Sussex Research Governance Standard Operating Procedure (2012, p18) states that "regular communication with Cross School Research Ethics Committee Chairs and support staff will ensure that new developments/requirements in ethical review are effectively disseminated".
-Staff are required to keep up-to-date with policy.
+The University of Sussex Research Governance Standard Operating Procedures (2018, p.36) states that "regular communication with Cross School Research Ethics Committee Chairs and support staff will ensure that new developments/requirements in ethical review are effectively disseminated".
+Staff are required to keep up to date with policy.
 Policy updates are communicated to all staff through Heads of School and Directors of Research and Knowledge Exchange in each school.
-The standard letter of appointment for academic and research staff includes reference to the Code of Practice for Research (2014).
+The standard letter of appointment for academic and research staff includes reference to the Code of Practice for Research (2019).